 R. Lucas Stamps

 R. Lucas Stamps (Ph.D., The Southern Baptist Theological Seminary) is Assistant Professor of Christian Studies at Anderson University.
 He has published several articles and essays in the area of systematic theology.
 Along with Matthew Emerson and Christopher Morgan, he is the co-editor of a forthcoming volume on Baptist catholicity with B&H Academic.
 Luke lives with his wife and four children in South Carolina.

 Brandon D. Smith

 Brandon D. Smith (Ph.D.
 Candidate, Ridley College, Melbourne) works with the Christian Standard Bible and as an editor for Holman Bible Publishers.
-He’s the author of Rooted: Theology for Growing Christians (Rainer, 2016), They Spoke of Me: How Jesus Unlocks the Old Testament (Rainer, 2018), and the forthcoming Vision of the Triune God: Reading Revelation through the Father, Son, and Spirit (B&H Academic, 2020).
-He also co-hosts the Word Matters podcast and teaches Bible and theology courses at California Baptist University.
+He’s authored a few books, including Rooted: Theology for Growing Christians.
+He is currently writing a forthcoming book from B&H Academic on the Trinity and the Book of Revelation.
+He also serves as one of the pastors at City Church in Murfreesboro, TN, co-hosts the Word Matters podcast, and teaches Bible and theology courses at California Baptist University.
 He lives near Nashville, Tennessee with his wife and their two daughters.

 Winston Hottman serves as Director of Institutional Effectiveness at Criswell College in Dallas, TX, and as Associate Editor for the Criswell Theological Review.
 He earned a B.A. in Public Policy & Business from Houston Baptist University and an M.Div. from Criswell.
 He is currently a Ph.D. student at Southwestern Baptist Theological Seminary, focusing on early Christian studies.
 Winston is married to Bryn and has two children.